Does CBD Work for Inflammation?

 CBD Dosage for Inflammation

-There is no standard dosage for CBD use in treating inflammation and other inflammatory disorders.
-However, the main rule is to go low and slow at first.
+There is no standard dosing for CBD use in treating inflammation and other inflammatory disorders.
+However, the main rule with CBD dosing is to go low and slow at first.

-Begin with a low CBD dosage and observe reactions.
+Begin with low doses and observe reactions.
 If there are no adverse effects, the dosage may be increased until CBD’s effects are felt.

-When taking CBD, individuals should document their reactions to the substance through a journal.
+When taking CBD, individuals should document their reactions to the substance by writing a journal.
 These notes may be brought during consultations with a medical professional.

 Individuals are encouraged to seek professional advice before taking CBD for inflammation.